 Dance Performance and Choreography

 Morehouse is situated on 61 acres in Atlanta’s West End community about three miles southwest of downtown Atlanta.
 The campus encompasses a Civil War historic site at which Confederate soldiers staged a determined resistance to Union forces during the famous siege of Atlanta.

-In 2019, Billionaire Robert F. Smith pledged to eliminate $34 million of student loan debt for the Morehouse College graduating class that year.
-This was happy surprise since Smith is a Cornell University and Columbia University alum.
+In 2019, Billionaire Robert F. Smith eliminated $34 million of student loan debt for the Morehouse College graduating class that year.
+This was a happy surprise since Smith is a Cornell University and Columbia University alum.
 At Cornell, Smith became a brother of Alpha Phi Alpha Fraternity.

 ADDRESS: 830 Westview Drive SW, Atlanta, GA MAP